 What Is Actually Driving the Behavior

 There are three primary drivers behind what gets called leash reactivity.
-They look nearly identical from a distance.
-They are not the same problem.
+They look nearly identical from a distance, but they are not the same problem.

 Arousal and overstimulation.
 This dog is not afraid.
 Arousal is a state triggered by what the dog finds exciting, and the trigger is not always another dog.
 It can be a squirrel, a bicycle, a child running, a particular smell, or a location the dog associates with something stimulating.
 The dog wants to get to the thing and cannot tolerate being prevented from doing so.
 The frustration of being held back is what produces the behavior.
 This is a self-control and impulse regulation problem, not an aggression problem.
 From ten feet away, it looks identical to fear-based reactivity.
 The treatment is entirely different, and confusing the two is where a lot of training goes wrong.